hypo69/hypo/docs/gemini/out/en/how_to/src/scenario/README.RU.rst

 7. **Update the execution journal:** The `dump_journal` function records all the steps and results, both successes and failures, into a journal file.

 8. **Run the main function:**  The `main` function provides an entry point for running the scenario process.
-It orchestrates the loading of the configuration and the scenario files.
+It orcheStartes the loading of the configuration and the scenario files.

 Usage example